Our mission is to combat human trafficking through seamless victim-centered collaboration between law enforcement and service providers.

-- United States Attorney’s Office – Eastern District of Louisiana – Kenneth Polite Jr., Attorney General
+United States Attorney’s Office – Eastern District of Louisiana

-- Covenant House – James Kelly, Executive Director - Lead Victim Services Agency (funded).
+Covenant House New Orleans – Lead Victim Services Agency (funded)

-- Jefferson Parish Sheriff’s Office – Newell Normand, Sheriff - Lead Local Law Enforcement Agency (funded).
+Jefferson Parish Sheriff’s Office – Lead Local Law Enforcement Agency (funded)

-Our partners are organizations, agencies, or individuals that have a signed MOU with the Task Force, actively participate on a GNOHTTF Subcommittee, regularly attend quarterly meetings, and are in agreement with the GNOHTTF mission, goals, and values.
+Collaborative partners are organizations, agencies, or individuals that have a signed MOU with the Task Force, actively participate on a GNOHTTF committee, regularly attend quarterly meetings, and are in agreement with the GNOHTTF mission, goals, and values.

 Task Force Members

-Organizations that represent the perspective of a key stakeholder group, send representatives to attend quarterly meetings, and agree with the GNOHTTF goals.
+Task Force members are organizations, agencies, or individuals that represent the perspective of a key stakeholder group send representatives to attend quarterly meetings, and agree with the GNOHTTF goals.
 These organizations also contribute their expertise to GNOHTTF initiatives when requested by the Committee Chair/Co-chair.